 Although EIs can be regarded as the computational counterpart of human institutions for open agent systems, there are several aspects in which they are nowadays lacking.
 According to North [5] human institutions are not static; they may evolve over time by altering, eliminating or incorporating norms.
 In this way, institutions can adapt to societal changes.
 Nonetheless, neither the current notion of EI nor the engineering framework in [6] support their adaptation so that an EI can self-configure.
-Thus, in what follows we study how to extend the current notion of EI to support self-configuration.
+Thus, in what follows we study how to extend the current notion of EI to support self-configuration in order to be used in systems that need adaptation in their regulation (e.g. electricity market system).